Jesus "Jose" Escamilla: Entertainment career

-Film

-In 1989, Jose Escamilla first filming experience started by being cast as a background actor in the film Up Your Alley.
-In the making of this film, Jose will meet Ruth Buzzi.
-In the following year, Jose established the Ultimate Dinosaur Productions Inc. in California and made a non-violent cartoon about a dinosaur called Donny Deinonychus.
-Ruth Buzzi and Richard Moll are voice actors in this cartoon series.
+In 1989, Escamilla was cast as a background actor in the film Up Your Alley.
+In 1990, Escamilla produced the cartoon Donny Deinonychus voiced by Ruth Buzzi and Richard Moll.

-January 17, 1994 - The Northridge earthquake affected the Los Angeles area of California and destroyed Mr. Escamilla's small production studio.
-So, he decided to moved what was left of his studio to New Mexico.
-He set up shop near his sister and brother in Midway.
+UFOlogy

-March 5, 1994 - In Midway, New Mexico, Jose's sister Becky was camping near Midway when she noticed some objects (straight up) in the sky above her.
-She called and asked Jose to come and film these objects stating that, "Five UFOs came out in broad daylight."
-Jose was reluctant to come at first thinking she was playing a trick on him.
-But when he arrived, he managed to tape 16 minutes of objects in the sky.

-By June 1994, the Escamilla Family UFO sightings in Midway, New Mexico, had attracted national attention.
-It is reported, "UFO researchers have estimated the speed of some of the flying objects at 2,000 miles per hour", says Becky Escamilla, "There is no explanation as to why we don't hear them or how they can survive the G-force."
-The television programs Hard Copy (S3 E228, 22 min, Sep 23, 1994: UFO sightings) and Fox network Encounters were using footage recorded by the Escamillas.
-The Escamilla family were compensated a fee of $1,500 a day to conduct studies at the site.
+In March 1994, Escamilla's sister Becky was camping near Midway, New Mexico when she called Escamilla claiming that "five UFOs came out in broad daylight".
+According to Becky, Escamilla was reluctant to come at first thinking she was playing a trick on him, but when he arrived, he managed to film 16 minutes of objects in the sky.
+The Escamilla family's claims of UFO sightings in Midway attracted increased attention.
+Becky Escamilla told the press that "UFO researchers have estimated the speed of some of the flying objects at 2,000 miles per hour", and claimed "There is no explanation as to why we don't hear them or how they can survive the G-force."
+The television programs Hard Copy and Encounters featured footage recorded by the Escamillas.